close

 Food gypsum is widely used in culinary applications, but it has certain limitations.
 As a result, several alternatives have emerged to meet the needs of various culinary techniques and preferences.

-See also Potassium Citrate in Food: Enhancing Flavor, Health, and Safety
+See also Preservatives in Food: PCTs' Role in Enhancing Food Quality and Safety

 Alternatives to Food Gypsum